xqinghu/druid/docs/content/tutorials/quickstart.md

 We've included a sample of Wikipedia edits from September 12, 2015 to get you started.

 <div class="note-info">
-This section shows you how to load data in batches, but you can skip ahead to learn how to [load streams in real-time](quickstart.html#load-streaming-data).
+This section shows you how to load data in batches, but you can skip ahead to learn how to <a href="quickstart.html#load-streaming-data">load streams in real-time</a>.
 Druid's streaming ingestion can load data with virtually no delay between events occurring and being available for queries.
 </div>